 - Each topic name must be unique in an instance.

-- On the instance details page, click Topics in the left-side navigation pane.
+- On the page of the instance, click Topics in the left-side navigation pane.

 - On the Topics page, click Create Topic.